Cognitive epidemiology: Substance abuse

 Substance abuse is a patterned use of drug consumption in which a person uses substances in amounts or with methods that are harmful to themselves or to others.
 Substance abuse is commonly associated with a range of maladaptive behaviors that are both detrimental to the individual and to society.
 Given the terrible consequences that can transpire from abusing substances, recreational experimentation and/or recurrent use of drugs are traditionally thought to be most prevalent among marginalized strands of society.
 Nevertheless, the very opposite is true; research both in national and individual levels have found that the relationship between IQ and substance abuse indicates positive correlations between superior intelligence, higher alcohol consumption and drug consumption.

-Note: Illustrative graph only – not based on actual data points, but accurate to trends previously established between alcohol consumption and national IQ.
-For actual data points please refer to Belasen and Hafer 2013 publication.

 The relationship between childhood IQ scores and illegal drugs use by adolescence and middle age has been found.
 High IQ scores at age 10 are positively associated with intake of cannabis, cocaine (only after 30 years of age), ecstasy, amphetamine and polydrug and also highlight a stronger association between high IQ and drug use for women than men.
 Additionally, these findings are independent of socio-economic status or psychological distress during formative years.
 A high IQ at age 11 was predictive of increased alcohol dependency later in life and a one standard deviation increase in IQ scores (15-points) was associated with a higher risk of illegal drug use.